 December 12, 2022 Update – The seller reduced their asking price from their original $37,900 to $34,900.
 Perhaps they are quickly learning the obscure Ferrari engine reference is not fooling anyone.

 We consider the SN95 Ford Mustang GT and Cobra models to be many things.
 Among them are the following: cheap muscle car; bargain basement hot rods; future collectible; underappreciated 90s icon.
 We didn’t mention a connection to Ferrari, specifically, the claim that the SVT-built engine was constructed in the same place where the iconic Italian brand builds its drivetrains.
-The seller comes right out and says in this listing for this 1998 Ford Mustang Cobra listed here on Craigslist in Clearwater, Florida, for $37,900 that his car comes with the so-called “Ferrari block.”
+The seller comes right out and says in this listing for this 1998 Ford Mustang Cobra, last listed in January 2023 on Craigslist in Clearwater, Florida, for $37,900, that his car comes with the so-called “Ferrari block.”
 Here at Guys With Rides, we were left scratching our heads, wondering if the SN95 had a famous connection to Maranello that we had never previously heard of.
-Digging deeper reveals that the seller is technically not lying, but this is a pretty bold claim when you consider what reality actually is.
+Digging deeper reveals that the seller is technically not lying, but this is a bold claim when you consider what reality actually is.
 Comparing the seller’s asking price against the Classic.com model guide shows that he may be letting the Ferrari connection go to his head, as the current average sale price is around $20,105:

 Let’s put the Ferrari block claims aside for a minute and focus on the car itself.
 As we alluded to earlier, the SN95 Cobra has been a bit of a sleeper in the marketplace since new.
 While there was always some chatter about the SVT model not being all that different performance-wise from the standard GT (and the road test editors of the day did prove this to be true), the SVT connection is more than just performance under the hood.
 Ford’s engineers also revised the suspension and built the engine to withstand more abuse.
 While you can’t measure those qualities on a spreadsheet, knowing you own a muscle car that has been re-engineered in a variety of ways that go beyond just straight-line speed is a definite “nice to have,” not to mention the obvious appeal of owning a numbered, limited-production factory performance model.
 The cars built in-house within an internal division are always more collectible than those modified outside the factory.